 2. You can pump up the flavor a bit more by adding a splash of organic Worcestershire sauce.

 3. This easy nutrient-dense Gazpacho soup recipe is even better when it’s made in advance.
 The flavors mingle together with time.
-In fact you can make this up to 3 days in advance and store in the fridge until you’re ready to serve.
-It will be fresh, flavorful and oh so cool!
+In fact, you can make this up to 3 days in advance and store it in the fridge until you’re ready to serve.
+It will be fresh, flavorful, and oh so cool!

-This healthy recipe for nutrient-dense gazpacho soup screams summer.
-It’s cool, refreshing, flavorful and oh so delicious.
-Be sure to experiment with the additions of other vegetables that you and your family like.
-Most likely this cold soup recipe will become one of your family favs during the hot and humid summer months.
+This healthy vegan recipe for nutrient-dense gazpacho soup screams summer.
+It’s cool, refreshing, flavorful, and so delicious.
+Be sure to experiment with the additions of other vegetables you and your family like.
+Most likely, this cold vegan soup recipe will become one of your family favs during the hot and humid summer months.
 Enjoy!